BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/SupportedFileFormats/H5EbsdFile.md

 rotates the sample coordinate system 180 degrees around the Z axis.
 - Should we rotate the Euler angles to bring them in line with the sample reference frame?

-## Introduction
-The EBSD Data from multiple vendors are stored in a data file using the HDF5 file format library.
-While the general layout of the HDF5 file is the same between vendors there are details that are NOT the same between vendor because each vendors chooses to save different types of data.
-The top level datasets that deal with the basic volume information is the same for every file.

 ## HDF5 File Layout